jacobxperez/rams/.github/CONTRIBUTING.md

 [docs](https://github.com/jacobxperez/rams/tree/master/docs), this will also update the website automatically on a pull request.

-Run the documentation locally
+Run the documentation locally:

 ```bash
 npm run docs
 ```

-Updating the website documentation
+Updating the website documentation:

 ```bash
 npm run rams